-Under $200.00 a year will cover the cost to treat most mulch bed areas every time your lawn technician fertilizes your lawn.
+It can cost as little as $200.00 a year to cover the cost to treat most mulch bed areas every time your lawn technician fertilizes your lawn.
 This gives a perfectly manicured look to your property without paying a landscaper a weekly fee.
 This option is typically not for folks that are gardeners with lots of precious perennials and timed bulbs blooming in every season.
 Commercial weed control products can damage underground bulbs and roots systems that are not marked.
-However for simple landscapes with open mulch areas, you cannot beat the price to free up time and increase curb appeal.
+However, for simple landscapes with open mulch areas, you cannot beat the price to free up time and increase curb appeal.

 DIY Tips to Reduce Weeds